Which Province to Visit in Atlantic Canada

 Nova Scotia

-Nova Scotia typifies Atlantic Canada, with a dramatic, 7,459-kilometer-long coastline notched with innumerable coves and bays holding scores of picturesque fishing villages.
+Nova Scotia typifies Atlantic Canada, with a dramatic, 7,459-km-long (4,635-mi-long) coastline notched with innumerable coves and bays holding scores of picturesque fishing villages.
 It would be easy to spend an entire vacation exploring Nova Scotia, yet still leave feeling you hadn’t seen everything.
-The cosmopolitan streets of Halifax, the colorful port of Lunenburg, the historic ambience of Annapolis Royal, and the wilds of Cape Breton Island are just a taste of what you can expect in this diverse province.
+The cosmopolitan streets of Halifax, the colorful port of Lunenburg, the historical ambience of Annapolis Royal, and the wilds of Cape Breton Island are just a taste of what you can expect in this diverse province.

 New Brunswick